tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 #### Ownership vs Garbage collection
 Garbage collection
 : scans memory at runtime to deallocate unreachable variables.
-: * Pro: Avoids use-after-free and double-free; avoids a complicated type system; avoids undefined behavior : * Con:  runs at runtime, with either large but infrequent or frequent but short cleanup operations : * Con: can be difficult to tell when variables will be garbage-collected from reading the source code : * Cons: aliasing problems. obfuscating and restricting pointers
+: * Pros: Avoids use-after-free and double-free; avoids a complicated type system; avoids undefined behavior : * Con:  runs at runtime, with either large but infrequent or frequent but short cleanup operations : * Con: can be difficult to tell when variables will be garbage-collected from reading the source code : * Cons: aliasing problems. obfuscating and restricting pointers